aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 The best way to learn more about each type of aggregations is to try them out.
 Therefore, it's time to make our hands dirty and do some coding.
-Create `aggregate.js` file, this is where we\'ll be adding our code.
-At the top of the file import client and index name, we\'ll need them to send requests to the cluster.
+Create `aggregate.js` file, this is where we'll be adding our code.
+At the top of the file import client and index name, we'll need them to send requests to the cluster.

 ``` javascript
 const { client, indexName: index } = require("./config");